evezor/wafer_space_docker_based_starter_kit/docs/06_CONTINUE_THE_DESIGN.md

 1. `README.md` — the Nix-based flow end to end (`make clone-pdk`, `make librelane`, simulation).
-2. `src/chip_top.sv` — the complete pad ring you copied in.
-Your model for the `oe` mask and pad assignment lives in `src/chip_core.sv`.
+2. `src/chip_top.sv` — the complete pad ring you copied in, and the cell instantiations that decide each pin's type (Layer A).
+Your model for the `oe` mask and pad configuration lives in `src/chip_core.sv` (Layer B).
 3. `librelane/` — the production hardening config (slots, macros, power-delivery network, timing constraints).